Pol.is

 Polis (or Pol.is) is wiki survey software designed for large group collaborations.
 As a civic technology, Polis allows people to share their opinions and ideas, and its algorithm is intended to elevate ideas that can facilitate better decision-making, especially when there are lots of participants.

 Polis has been credited for assisting the passage of legislation in Taiwan.
-Pol.is has also been used in America, Canada, Singapore, Philippines, Finland, Spain and other governments around the world.
+Pol.is has been used by governments in the United States, Canada, Singapore, Philippines, Finland, Spain and elsewhere.

 History

 Pol.is was founded by Colin Megill, Christopher Small, and Michael Bjorkegren after the Occupy Wall Street and Arab Spring movements.

-In Taiwan, pol.is has been "one of the key parts" of vTaiwan's suite of open-source tools for its citizen engagement efforts arising out of the Sunflower Student Movement. vTaiwan claims that of the 26 national issues related to technology were discussed on the platform and 80% led to government action.
+In Taiwan, pol.is has been "one of the key parts" of vTaiwan's suite of open-source tools for its citizen engagement efforts arising out of the Sunflower Student Movement. vTaiwan claims that of the 26 national issues related to technology discussed on the platform, 80% led to government action.
 Pol.is is also utilized by "Join," a national platform for online deliberation run by the Taiwanese government.
-Megill credits Audrey Tang and CL Kao, a cofounder of g0v, with convincing him to open-source pol.is.

 In 2022, Wired reported that Polis was an influence on the Community Notes project at Twitter.

-In 2023, Megill advised OpenAI on how to facilitate deliberation at scale in a way that was more efficient that Polis, which still required significant human labor and analysis at the time.
+In 2023, Megill advised OpenAI on how to facilitate deliberation at scale in a way that was more efficient than Polis, which still required significant human labor and analysis at the time.
 He helped to award $1 million in grants to teams working on solving the problem of deliberation at scale.
 In 2023, Anthropic was also exploring steering model behavior using Polis.

+In 2025, it helped the county that includes Bowling Green, Kentucky make a 25 year plan by facilitating the collection and review of ideas from thousands of residents, representing 10% of the county.
+2,370 of 3,940 unique ideas were agreed-upon by over 80% of survey respondents.
+Ideas were screened by volunteers if they were redundant to an existing idea, off-topic or obscene.

 How it works

-Pol.is participants are anonymous and cannot reply directly to others’ posts, in an effort to avoid personal attacks for users.
-Its algorithms are designed not for engagement and scrolling, but to surface areas of agreement to better understand the nuances of a wide range of opinions.
-Participants are prompted for ideas and vote on other participants’ ideas.
+Pol.is participants are anonymous and cannot reply directly to others posts, in an effort to avoid personal attacks for users.
+Its algorithms are designed not for engagement and scrolling, but to find areas of agreement to better understand the nuances of a wide range of opinions.
+Participants are prompted for ideas and vote on other participants' ideas.